A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 Facebook “Learning Phase”

-It takes 50 goal conversions (you set the goal of your ads) within seven days to get through the learning phase.
-During this period, the ad cost for your biker company is higher.
+It takes 50 goal conversions (you set the goal for your ads) within seven days to complete the learning phase.
+During this period, your company’s ad costs are higher.
 Note that if your set goal is not getting 50 conversions in a week, there are two things to do:

-- Make the conversion goal easier to accomplish.
+2. Make the conversion goal easier to accomplish.
 Let’s say your preferred goal is sales.
 But you can lower the goal level to get the needed goal conversions.
-So, you could set the goal for the number of times items are added to carts or just visitors.
+So, you could set the goal as the number of times items are added to carts, or just the number of visitors.

 *If you make significant changes to your ads during or after the learning phase, your ads can go back into the learning phase.
 And this means the cost per your ad’s goal goes back up, so your net per conversion goes down.

-After enough ads have gone through the learning phase, you can use Facebook’s lookalike audience ads.
-With these ads, you can allow Facebook’s algorithm to find people with characteristics similar to your existing customers or those who meet other criteria.
+Once enough ad conversions have completed the learning phase, you can use Facebook’s lookalike audience ads.
+With these ads, you can let Facebook’s algorithm find people who share characteristics with your existing customers or who meet other criteria.

-The above is another item that should be discussed with your boss or the owner of your motorcycle company.
+The above is another item to discuss with your boss or the owner of your motorcycle company.
 Ideally, it should be done months before your holiday ads start.
 First, you’d want to let them know in general.
 Also, you’d do this to get approval to do paid ads to build awareness and interest before the holiday.
 Hopefully, your boss or owner will see how important the marketer’s input is.

 One final note: during the holidays, many companies are overwhelmingly busy.
 Subsequently, their shipping and client service aren’t as good.
 However, giving excellent customer service will help your branding stand out in the short and long term.

-In summary, for most motorcycle businesses, you must have the awareness or start an awareness campaign before advertising.
+In summary, for most motorcycle businesses, you must have awareness or start an awareness campaign before advertising.
 If you don’t, it can waste a lot of money on ads.
-Plus, you will miss out on that year’s holiday sales season, which will cost you money.
-Finally, you can read an overview of motorcycle marketing or learn about other digital marketing on our blog.
+Plus, you will miss out on that year’s holiday sales season, costing you money.
+Finally, you can read the basic elements of marketing or learn about other digital marketing on our blog articles geared for motorcycle company marketing.